tiredpixel/isoxya-docs/Endpoints/Streamer.md

 # Streamer

-Streamers are plugins which send processed data elsewhere.
+Streamers are plugins which send extracted data elsewhere.
 Streamers must be registered within the system, making them available to Crawls.

 ## /streamer POST